Science at UM [S02-ep20]: The “My Thesis in 180 Seconds” Contest

-This week on A l’UM la science, Pauline Bron, Julie Bas, and Julie Cailler, all three winners of the regional final of Ma thèse en 180 secondes (My Thesis in 180 Seconds), tell us about their experience in this science communication competition.
+This week on *A l’UM la science*, Pauline Bron, Julie Bas, and Julie Cailler—all three winners of the regional final of *My Thesis in 180 Seconds*—share their experiences in this science communication competition.

 • A Putin contest!

-• No, still not...
-Before being taken over in 2013 by the University of Lorraine...
+• No, not yet… Before being taken over in 2013 by the University of Lorraine…

-• Not quiche Lorraine!
-In 2014, the competition expanded to France and took on an international dimension with the creation of a French-speaking grand final bringing together Canada, Belgium, France, and Morocco.
-In 2015, Senegal, Burkina Faso, Tunisia, and Cameroon joined the competition, followed by Benin, Indonesia, and Switzerland in 2016.
+• Not the quiche lorraine!
+In 2014, the competition expanded to France and took on an international dimension with the creation of a Francophone grand finale bringing together Canada, Belgium, France, and Morocco.
+In 2015, Senegal, Burkina Faso, Tunisia, and Cameroon joined the competition, followed in 2016 by Benin, Indonesia, and Switzerland…

 • No!
 This is an internationalscience communicationcompetition open toFrench-speakingdoctoral studentsfrom around the world.
-The task I set for candidates is to present their work in French to a diverse, non-specialist audience in the form of a clear, concise, and compelling presentation, supported by a single slide.
+The task I propose to the candidates is to present their research in French to a diverse, non-specialist audience in the form of a clear, concise, and compelling presentation, supported by a single slide.

 • … A slide show contest?

-• Often approached from a humorous angle and using references topopular cultureand variousmetaphors, I prepare future researchers to speak in public thanks to coaching provided to candidates by doctoral colleges, which organize the regional finals.
-I take my name from the time limit imposed on each candidate to summarize their thesis in 180 seconds: I am...
+• Often approached with a touch of humor and drawing on references topopular cultureand a variety ofmetaphors, I help future researchers hone their public speaking skills through coaching provided by doctoral programs, which organize the regional finals.
+My name comes from the time limit imposed on each candidate to summarize their thesis in 180 seconds—I am, I am…

 • Um… My thesis in 180 seconds!

-As you know, today we are welcoming the winning candidates from the University of Montpellier—because there are only girls—from the regional final of this competition, which was held in Nîmes on March 17.
+As you can see, we are welcoming the winners from the University of Montpellier today—since all the participants are women—from the regional finals of this competition, which took place in Nîmes on March 17.

-Julie Cailler is a doctoral student at LIRMM, the Montpellier laboratory for computer science, robotics, and microelectronics.
-She receivedthird prize from the jury.
+Julie Cailler is a doctoral student at LIRMM, the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics.
+She received the jury’sthird prize.

-Finally, Pauline Bron is a doctoral student at ICGM, the Charles Gerhardt Institute in Montpellier, and she received the audience award and the right to participate in the national semi-final held in Paris on March 28.
+Finally, Pauline Bron is a doctoral student at the ICGM ( Charles Gerhardt Institute) in Montpellier, and she received the People’s Choice Award and the opportunity to compete in the national semifinals held in Paris on March 28.

-We spend the next 30 minutes with her, waiting for my 3 minutes to pass.
+We spend the next 30 minutes with her, until my three minutes are up.

 And what about the jury’sfirst prize?
 It was awarded to Flo Sordes, a doctoral student at the University of Nîmes, whom we salute and congratulate.